pgcentralfoundation/pgrx/articles/forging-sql-from-rust.md

 These [extension objects]((https://www.postgresql.org/docs/current/extend-extensions.html#id-1.8.3.20.11)) include a `*.control` file which the user defines, a `*.so` cdylib that contains the compiled code, and `*.sql` which PostgreSQL loads the extension SQL entities from.
 We'll talk about generating this SQL today!

 These `sql` files must be generated from data within the Rust code.
-The SQL generator `pgx` provides needs to:
+The SQL generator `pgrx` provides needs to:

 - Create enums defined by `#[derive(PostgresEnum)]` marked enum.
   ```rust